-3.2.1 Securing iFIX Files and Registry Entries by Creating a Local "iFIXUsers" Windows Security Group
+3.2.3 Securing iFIX Files and Registry Entries in Releases Prior to iFIX 6.5 by Creating a Local "iFIXUsers" Windows Security Group

 The Windows OS Security functionality allows administrators to create security groups that can be used to manage permissions on various system-wide objects including folder and file as well as registry access.
 For an additional layer of security, iFIX system administrators can create an "iFIXUsers" group on the local system where iFIX has been installed.
 With this group created, the iFIX administrator can then add only specific configured users that are going to be authorized iFIX users.